evandrolorran/dunker-arcade-game/README.md

 <img src="./dunker-screenshot.png" width="500" height="600" align="right">

 ## Description
-A different version of the classic arcade game Frogger, this is a minimalist 2D game which the objective is to make the Dunk after avoiding the enemies(Hands) around the court.
+This is a different version of the classic arcade game Frogger, this is a minimalist 2D game which the objective is to make the Dunk after avoiding the enemies(Hands) around the court.

 ## How to View This Page
 Clone or download this repository, then open _index.html_ in your browser.

-The easiest way is to play the game is by clicking the link below:
+The easiest way to play the game is by clicking the link below:

 https://evandrolorran.github.io/dunker-arcade-game/